hungngodev/Code-Buddy-Prod/README.md

    - Head over to LeetCode, reload the page, and test out the extension!

 Thank you for giving CODE BUDDY a try!

+## License
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This project and its contents are the exclusive property of Code Buddy's Team.
+Unauthorized copying, publishing, or distribution of this project, either in part or in full, is strictly prohibited.
+This is just for demo testing!

+You may not:

+- Copy or redistribute the material in any medium or format.
+- Modify, publish, or distribute the material for commercial purposes.

+Any unauthorized use of this code or its components will be subject to legal actions.